7 min read

 As likewise was mentioned in that article, this definition looks simple in theory but is highly complex in practice.
 For more of the nuances behind that definition, I recommend reading that post on sustainability in business

-But sustainability in business is more about redefining the purpose of business, redefining what makes a “good” business.
+However, sustainability in business is more about redefining the purpose of business and what makes a “good” business.
 Because, given the context of the world we live in today, a good business can’t only be a profitable one.
 A good business must be a business that’s good for all stakeholders affected.
 Profitability might be one component of that, but it can’t be the only one.

 We have Adidas withholding $109 million in wages from garment workers during the COVID-19 pandemic.
 We have Shell refusing any responsibility for polluting the Niger Delta despite publicly reporting 1,010 oil spills in the area since 2011.
 Or, we have Amazon currently facing a federal lawsuit for using “manipulative and deceptive” tactics to enroll millions of users into their Amazon Prime subscription.